From Geometric Mimicry to Comprehensive Generation: A Context-Informed Multimodal Diffusion Model for Urban Morphology

-In the field of text-driven image generation, diffusion-based methods are currently considered the most promising.
-These methods typically leverage pre-trained language models, such as CLIP\citep{2121}, to encode text input into latent vectors.
-GLIDE\citep{GLIDE2122} uses a cascaded diffusion architecture to enable text-guided image generation and editing.
-Imagen\citep{Imagen2123}, utilizing the powerful text comprehension capabilities of the large pre-trained language model T5\citep{2124}, significantly improves high-fidelity image generation.
-Currently, the most popular text-to-image generation model is based on latent diffusion (LDM)\citep{ldm2125}, a.k.a.
-Stable Diffusion.
-This model is trained on the large-scale LAION-5B\citep{Laion-5b2126} image and text dataset, performing the diffusion process in latent space and introducing a cross-attention-based control mechanism, enhancing the capabilities of traditional diffusion models.
-This approach has inspired a series of subsequent studies aimed at improving text-to-image synthesis, such as Imagen, SDXL\citep{sdxl2127}, and PixArt-$\alpha$\citep{pixart2128}.
-In this study, we further extend the powerful generative capabilities of Stable Diffusion XL to accommodate the task of building footprint generation.
+In the domain of text-driven image generation, diffusion model-based approaches are currently considered the most promising.
+These approaches typically encode textual inputs into latent vectors through pretrained language models such as CLIP \citep{clip2-10}.
+GLIDE \citep{GLIDE2-11} employs cascaded diffusion architectures to achieve text-guided image generation and editing.
+Imagen \citep{Imagen2-12} leverages the powerful text comprehension capabilities of the large pretrained language model T5 \citep{2-13}, significantly improving high-fidelity image generation performance.
+The currently most popular text-to-image generation model is the Latent Diffusion Model (LDM) \citep{ldm2-14} implementation (a.k.a.
+Stable Diffusion), which is trained on the large-scale image and text dataset LAION-5B \citep{Laion-5b2-15}, performs diffusion processes in latent space, and introduces cross-attention-based control mechanisms to enhance traditional diffusion model capabilities.
+This approach has inspired a series of subsequent research aimed at improving text-to-image synthesis \citep{sdxl2-16, pixart2-17}.
+In this study, we further extend the powerful generative capabilities of SDXL to adapt to urban building morphology generation tasks.